cannibalcheeseburger/RaMu-Discord-bot/README.md

   --help   Shows this message
   --oobhai Returns maro mujhe maro x number of times --ping   Returns Ping
+  --recipe Returns recipe of the day
 Type --help command for more info on a command.
 You can also type --help category for more info on a category.
  ```

  ![Screenshot](./img/screen.png)

+ ## APIs

+  - [Food API](https://rapidapi.com/spoonacular/api/recipe-food-nutrition) : Used to retrieve recipe of the day.